:

 One of the reasons Sonatype is being named to best-places-to-work type lists is our culture of learning.
 Technical folks, not directly on the engineering team, are encouraged to explore and experiment with new ways to interact with our products.
 It was late fall or early winter when we were first talking internally about how we might use webhooks.
 Our products already have webhooks emitters but we were noodling on how we might consume them.
 What if we listened for webhooks from other repositories or registries?
 What would we do and how would that impact our customers?

-One of the great things about open source is that things like webhook listeners already exist so a quick google search later and we’ve come across this project on Github.
-What’s even better is that we found someone else had taken the time to containerize it in DockerHub so that we could easily integrate the listener into our demo environments and play.
-Our version of this is on our Community page on Github
+One of the great things about open source is that things like webhook listeners already exist so a quick google search later and we've come across this project on GitHub.
+What's even better is that we found someone else had taken the time to containerize it in DockerHub so that we could easily integrate the listener into our demo environments and play.
+Our version of this is on our Community page on GitHub.

 One obvious use case that came to mind was for us to listen for webhooks from cloud registries to trigger scans as containers were being published.
-While another team member took on some of the cloud registries like Amazon’s and Google’s I chose to explore Red Hat’s Quay.
+While another team member took on some of the cloud registries like Amazon's and Google's I chose to explore Red Hat's Quay.
 One of the things I liked about Quay was that it could automatically build the container from a GitHub repo if the project had a Dockerfile in it and, it would also run Clair to inspect the OS layer.
-This felt like a natural fit to our Lifecycle scans that inspect the application layer.
+This felt like a natural fit to our Sonatype Lifecycle scans that inspect the application layer.
 It is worth pointing out these two scans are very different in how they look for things.
 OS layer scans rely on reading the manifest of the package manager which keeps track of what packages have been installed (name based).
-Lifecycle scans are traversing the layers and looking directly at the files to fingerprint them (hashes).
+Sonatype Lifecycle scans are traversing the layers and looking directly at the files to fingerprint them (hashes).

 Setting up a webhook in Quay is very straight forward and well documented.